solana-foundation/developer-content/content/courses/mobile/solana-mobile-dapps-with-expo.md

   function that creates a new snapshot NFT

-The `DigitalAsset` type comes from `@metaplex-foundation/mpl-token-metadata` that have metadata, off-chain metadata, collection data, plugins (including Attributes), and more.
+The `DigitalAsset` type comes from `@metaplex-foundation/mpl-token-metadata` which has metadata, off-chain metadata, collection data, plugins (including Attributes), and more.

 ```tsx